MEET OUR PROJECT TEAM

 Kelly Stoner (Cherokee) graduated from the University of Oklahoma College of Law in December 1988.
 In October 2011, Ms. Stoner was appointed as a Judge for the Seminole Nation of Oklahoma.
 For the past twenty years, Kelly has taught at the North Dakota School of Law and Oklahoma City University School of law where she taught American Indian/Tribal Law and Domestic Violence related classes.
 For eight years, Ms. Stoner directed the University of North Dakota Native American Law Project that served clients of the Spirit Lake Reservation.
 Ms. Stoner’s caseload targeted domestic violence and sexual assault cases arising in Indian Country involving teen and adult victims.
 From 2001-2013, Kelly directed the Native American Legal Resource Center at Oklahoma City University School of law where she supervised law students prosecuting Domestic Violence, Sexual Assault and Stalking cases in tribal courts and the Court of Indian Offenses and representing victims of domestic violence and sexual assault in civil matters in state, tribal and CFR Courts.
 Kelly testified before the U.S. Indian Affairs Committee regarding domestic violence issues affecting Native American women in Indian Country and was invited to the White House to witness the signing of the Tribal Law and Order Act.
 Kelly is also a frequent lecturer for the American Bar Association’s Commission on Domestic Violence and also lectures for the Office on Violence Against Women’s national technical assistance providers on domestic violence related issues in Indian Country.
 Stoner was awarded a federal grant to launch Oklahoma’s only tribal coalition against domestic violence, sexual assault and stalking—the Native Alliance Against Violence.
 In 2011, Kelly supervised a project in partnership with the Apache Tribe of Oklahoma that established a SAFE Unit at a local hospital, recruited SANEs and targeted community education on the topics of domestic violence and sexual assault.

-April Russell (Ho-Chunk & Rosebud Lakota) is the Program Assistant for Tribal Law & Policy Institute Minnesota office and has worked for the Institute since 2003.
+April Russell (Ho-Chunk & Rosebud Lakota) was the Program Assistant for Tribal Law & Policy Institute Minnesota office until 2019, she worked for the Institute since 2003.
 April assisted in the development of Sharing Our Stories of Survival: Native Women Surviving Violence.
 Prior to her work with TLPI, April attended Augsburg College in Minneapolis, MN in the School of Social Work.
-She’s was employed as the Training Coordinator for the Native American Leadership Program and the Sheila Wellstone Institute at Wellstone Action in St. Paul, MN.
+She was employed as the Training Coordinator for the Native American Leadership Program and the Sheila Wellstone Institute at Wellstone Action in St. Paul, MN.
 She also worked as the Program Administrator for the Advocacy Learning Center for Praxis International in St. Paul, MN.
-April has also worked as a consultant for the Minnesota Indian Women’s Sexual Assault Coalition where she was the Project Coordinator for the development of a tribal 40-hour sexual assault advocacy training curriculum.
-April resides in St. Paul with her husband and two children.
+April has worked as a consultant for the Minnesota Indian Women’s Sexual Assault Coalition where she was the Project Coordinator for the development of a tribal 40-hour sexual assault advocacy training curriculum.
+April resides in St. Paul with her husband and two children

-Kori Cordero (White Mountain Apache) serves as the Tribal Justice Specialist at the Tribal Law and Policy Institute.
-Kori plays a key role in the development and management of the tribalcoalitions.org website and its victim services directory.
+Kori Cordero (White Mountain Apache) served as the Tribal Justice Specialist at the Tribal Law and Policy Institute until 2018.
+Kori played a key role in the development and management of the tribalcoalitions.org website and its victim services directory.
 Kori recently received a J.D. from the UCLA School of Law, with specializations in Critical Race Studies and The David J. Epstein Program in Public Interest Law and Policy.
 While in law school, Kori focused their CRS specialization on tribal and federal Indian law and co-drafted an amicus brief in support of the Wishtoyo Foundation’s efforts to preserve sacred sites.
-Before joining TLPI, Kori worked as a law clerk at the Pascua Yaqui Prosecutor's Office in Tucson, Arizona, where they worked on a child welfare reform project.
+Before TLPI, Kori worked as a law clerk at the Pascua Yaqui Prosecutor's Office in Tucson, Arizona, where they worked on a child welfare reform project.
 Kori also served as a law clerk for the San Bernardino County Office of the Public Defender in Victorville, California.